Kinesiology, Health & Sport Studies

 The Division of Kinesiology, Health and Sport Studies (KHS) offers innovative, streamlined Bachelor, Master‚ and Ph.D. programs, designed to prepare students for careers in a variety of exciting fields, providing student-centered support, preparation in real-world careers.

 Undergraduate, Master’s and Doctoral degrees preparing students for careers in clinical, professional, and university faculty positions that design and implement programs and research in physical activity, exercise and sport.

-Undergraduate, Master’s and Doctoral preparation for Michigan PreK-12 physical education teacher certification or leadership positions in community-based physical activity organizations, or university faculty positions.
+Undergraduate, Master’s and Doctoral preparation for students in fields of physical activity.
+Including either Michigan PreK-12 physical education teacher certification and leadership positions in community-based physical activity organizations, or university faculty positions.